Contact us ~ Telephone: 01283 585803 ~ firstname.lastname@example.org

-The complete experience lasts for 45 minutes, during which the trainee pilot voucher will find out what it was like to learn to fly a WWII training aeroplane.
+The complete experience lasts for 45 minutes, including 10 minutes of flight time, during which the trainee pilot will experience what it was like to fly in a WWII training aeroplane.
 (Tiger Moths were used as Training Aircraft by the RAF).

 - The Trainee will be sent detailed instructions on what to do on the day.

 - On reporting for duty, the student pilot will be dressed in vintage flying equipment including a flying suit, sheepskin flying jacket, leather flying helmet and goggles and the obligatory white flying scarf.

 - The student will then receive a full flight briefing before being escorted to their aircraft, where they will meet their flying instructor.

 - Having been escorted around the aircraft, the ground crew will help the student into the aircraft, strap them in before providing a full safety brief.

 - Once the student is handed over to their instructor, they will be in full intercom contact with the instructor throughout the duration of the flight.

 - Following take off, the instructor will demonstrate some basic manoeuvres used by early fighter pilots, and still used to this day, before returning the aircraft to base at Derby for debriefing.

 - After the flight the student will be treated to a framed photo souvenir of their aircraft.
 They will also receive an A4 certificate to celebrate the achievement of successfully completing their training experience.